 Professional Child Support Lawyer Helping Vancouver Families

-When only one parent has custody of a child, the other non-custodial parent is usually required to pay child support.
-The amount of child support required depends on a wide variety of factors, and, in the absence of legal representation, there’s simply no easy way to determine precisely how much money a non-custodial parent must pay.
+When only one parent has custody of a child, the other non-custodial parent is required to pay child support.
+The amount of child support ordered depends on a wide variety of factors, and, in the absence of legal representation, there’s simply no easy way to determine precisely how much money a non-custodial parent will be required to pay.
 While the Department of Social and Health Services (DSHS) provides an online calculator to help you establish a rough number, the result of this calculation is merely an estimate.

-If one parent is self-employed or has a high or variable income — or when there are other costs involved with the upbringing of your child, in addition to those associated with daycare and health insurance costs — the amount required of the non-custodial parent can differ significantly from what may be expected.
+If one parent is self-employed or has a high or variable income — or when there are other costs involved with the upbringing of your child in addition to those associated with daycare and health insurance costs — the amount required of the non-custodial parent can differ significantly from what you expect.

 If you have questions regarding how much support your child should be receiving from their non-custodial parent, our skilled Washington child support attorney can help you calculate this sum and secure a legally binding order.
 Contact John L. Davis PLLC to learn more about how best to proceed with getting the amount of child support you and your kids need and deserve.

 The state of Washington begins by adding up the incomes of both parents and subtracting their respective financial obligations.
 This calculation is reached pursuant to the proportion of total income each parent contributes.
 However, the state can choose to deviate from this amount if other factors apply, such as the presence of other income-generating adults in the household, or in cases where either parent enjoys significant wealth.